 Ultimately, the optimal model is determined by the individual needs, data characteristics, and job goals.
 This can be useful for activities when context is important.
 Table 1 shows how effective the suggested approaches are in contrast to other classifiers.
 BiLSTM includes a memory function that allows it to recollect the data sequence.
 However, text data contains a lot of unnecessary information that the BiLSTM can remove to save computation time and money, so there's an additional benefit.
 BiLSTM is ideal for text categorization because it can reject irrelevant input while maintaining the order of events.

+Table 1.
+Classification: Accuracy of machine and

+deep learning techniques

 Learning type Techniques Classification Accuracy

 Deep Learning BiLSTM 98.51%

 CRF 91.15%

 RWA 93.80%

 Machine Learning NB 92.23%

 GB 95.67%

 SVM 96.44%